 - Adipose Glose by Andrea Scott (Victoria)

 The winner will be announced on Nov.
 12, 2020.

 The 2021 prize will open in April.

 WHAT: You can submit an original, unpublished poem or collection of poems, up to 600 words in length.
 There is no minimum word requirement.

 WHEN: The competition is open for submissions from April 1 to May 31, 2021.

 WHO: All Canadian citizens and permanent residents of Canada.

-WHAT YOU CAN WIN: The winner receives $6,000 from the Canada Council for the Arts and will have the opportunity to attend a 10-day writing residency at the Banff Centre for Arts and Creativity.
+WHAT YOU CAN WIN: The winner will receive $6,000 from the Canada Council for the Arts and will have the opportunity to attend a two-week writing residency at the Banff Centre for Arts and Creativity.
 Their winning submission will be published on CBC Books.
 Four finalists will each receive $1,000 from the Canada Council for the Arts and have their poetry published on CBC Books.

 SUBMIT IN FRENCH: If you're looking to submit to the French poetry prize, you can enter here.

 WANT SUPPORT: Join our Canada Writes Facebook group!
 It's a place where writers across Canada can connect with each other, support each other and even offer each other feedback.